-Bedsores, commonly known as pressure sores or pressure ulcers, usually happen to people who are bedbound or must use a wheelchair to get around.
+Bedsores–also known as pressure sores or pressure ulcers–usually happen to people who are bed-bound or must use a wheelchair to get around.
 Putting pressure on one area for a long time, especially where a bone is close to the skin, can cause a sore that can easily become infected.

 Pressure sores are often painful and can cause additional complications such as bone infections, joint infections, cellulitis, sepsis, and squamous cell carcinoma.
 In severe cases, pressure ulcers can lead to death.

-According to the Agency for Healthcare Research and Quality, about 60,000 people die due to complications from bedsores each year.
+According to the Agency for Healthcare Research and Quality, about 60,000 people die due to complications from pressure ulcers each year.
 People who are at risk of developing bedsores are those who stay in one position for hours at a time.

-People who use a wheelchair can also develop bedsores on their shoulder blades, buttocks, the back of their arms, tailbone, and spine.
+People who use a wheelchair can also develop pressure ulcers on their shoulder blades, buttocks, the back of their arms, tailbone, and spine.
 People who must lie in bed often develop bedsores on their shoulder blades, hips, head, lower back, heels, behind the knees, ankles, and tailbone.

-The true cost of bedsores is not the money that individuals and insurance companies must pay for treatment—it’s the cost of the pain and suffering, scarring, and death that can result.
-If a person develops bedsores, their stay in the hospital can increase by 10 days.
+However, the true cost of bedsores is not the money that patients and insurance companies must pay for treatment—it’s the cost of the pain and suffering, scarring, and death that can result.
+If a person develops early-stage pressure ulcers, their stay in the hospital can increase by 10 days.
 If they have a stage III or IV pressure sore, they might have to stay in the hospital even longer.
-The cost of treatment and the cost of the hospital stay are astronomical, but the physical and emotional damage is off the scale, especially for a condition that medical professionals and caretakers can prevent.
+The direct costs of treatment and the cost of the hospital stay are astronomical, but the physical and emotional damage is off the scale, especially for a condition that medical professionals and caretakers can prevent.

 Bedsores are completely preventable.
 They are a cost that patients and insurance companies do not have to incur.
 Some things a caregiver can do to prevent pressure ulcers include: